canarybit/cc-docs/docs/playground.md

     ```
     providing `$CBTOKEN` and `$HW_ENV` (`"snp"` or `"tdx"`, depending on your hardware chipset) as arguments.

-### 4. View the final report
+### 4. View the report

-Simply [log in](https://inspector.confidentialcloud.io) to the CanaryBit Inspector Dashboard to view the final report, monitor and observe the security of your environment.
+Simply log-in to the CanaryBit [Inspector Dashboard](https://inspector.confidentialcloud.io) to view the final report, monitor and observe the security of your environment.

 **List View:**